vladbph/cymatix-doc/README.md

 .prompt:
 	F$REPEAT = *
 ```
-`*` means to use the last value of `t_prompt` saved in the history.
+Star `*` symbol used a value of the prompt means to grab `t_prompt` last value from the history.
 It is up to you to choose which method to use.

 * ## `C$` prefix.
 Change slot value command
 `C$` prefix tells the framework to change the value of the slot in the history